ar-i/sgw/README.md

 gateway to replace the crappy CPE-thingies ISPs tend to give you.
 Per default, the following services are configured:

-* DHCP (through `isc-dhcp-server`, configurable subnets, default is 10.9.8.0/24, the first 10 addresses being reserved)
+* DHCP (through `isc-dhcp-server`, configurable subnets, default is 10.9.8.0/24, the first 100 addresses being reserved for static assignments)
 * DNS (through `unbound`, DNSSEC-validating, configurable forward resolvers, defaults are [dns.watch](https://dns.watch) & [opennic.org](https://opennic.org))

 **Important**: This role is generally ready-to-use, but not bugfree yet.